 Place the 8 peach halves in a baking dish.

 Top each peach half with 1/2 tsp salted butter and 1 teaspoon dark brown sugar.

 Bake your prepared peaches at 375 for 10-12 minutes until the inside of the peach can be easily pierced with a fork.

 Serve the baked peaches warm as-is or with whipping cream or ice cream.
 Caramel sauce also makes a great addition!

 - Be sure you are working with fresh, ripe peaches.
 Not too firm, not too soft.

-- Wash and dry your peaches but be sure you leave the skin on.
+- Wash and dry your peaches but make sure you leave the skin on.

 - Experiment with additional baking toppings such as rolled oats or almond slices.